Delving deeper into Python functions and learning more about them, using Reuven Lerner’s Advanced Python Functions Course

 - they are set for *args via the

-switch (0/1) and for keyword arguments with thehello.__code__.co_kwonlyargcount
+hello.__code__co_argcountswitch (0/1) and for keyword arguments with thehello.__code__.co_kwonlyargcountswitch.

 - For example, looking up the argcount attribute for some function hello, with